We want volunteers from all walks of life and all backgrounds. However, we are looking for people who:

-Shifts are booked in advance through our electronic system.
+Shifts are booked in advance through our online system.

-If you book in for an Instant Messaging shift, you can even do this at home.
+If you book in for an Instant Messaging shift, you can even do this from home.

 The minimum commitment for volunteers is 6 hours a month, which you can organise however you like.
 For most volunteers, that means a 3-hour shift either on the phones or instant messaging once a fortnight, often at a regular time.

 As Switchboard is a volunteer-led organisation, everyone is asked to get involved in 'back-up' work each year - this could be anything from taking part in a fundraising bucket rattle to running a social event, helping train other volunteers or getting involved in an IT project.

 It is expected that volunteers be able to commit for at least two years.
 This is due to the huge amount of volunteer time that goes into the training programme.